Sunshine Coast Council area

 In comparison, the same 3 industries in Regional QLD accounted for 33.1% in Manufacturing; 6.1% in Public Administration and Safety; and 10.7% in Financial and Insurance Services.

 The major differences between total imports by industries in Sunshine Coast Council area and Regional QLD were:

-- A smaller percentage of total imports by Financial and Insurance Services (6.1% compared to 11.0%)
+- A smaller percentage of total imports by Professional, Scientific and Technical Services (5.6% compared to 8.5%)

 The total imports by industries in Sunshine Coast Council area increased by $1,834.1 million between 2014/15 and 2019/20.

 The largest changes in the total imports by industries between 2014/15 and 2019/20 in Sunshine Coast Council area were for: